 Our final stop was the quaint Omani village of Misfat al Abriyyin, just past Al Hamra.
-Not too long ago, this village would be considered an off-the-beaten-track location, but it's becoming more popular with weekenders from Muscat.
-As far as I can tell, there did not seem to be any imminent danger of overtourism.
+Not too long ago, this village would be considered an off-the-beaten-track location, but it’s becoming more popular with weekenders from Muscat.
+As far as I could tell, there did not seem to be an imminent danger of over-tourism yet.

-The plus side to this, is that the villagers have gotten more used to foreigners visiting, leading to a narrowing of the culture signal gap that I mentioned above.
+The plus side is that the villagers have gotten more used to foreigners, leading to a narrowing of the cultural signal gap that I mentioned above.
 Chian Huey remarked on it.
-She had been reluctant to spend the night in the village (which I had wanted to do), remembering its closed feeling to outsiders.
+She had been reluctant to spend the night in the hill village (which I had wanted to do), remembering its closed feeling to outsiders.
 But that day, the village felt relaxed and welcoming.

 I had gone to an oasis during my last road trip in Oman.
-But while we had passed by several, we did not visit an oasis date farm, so Misfat al Abriyyin was the first time I learned about the local irrigation system.
+But while I had passed by several, we never visited an oasis date farm, so Misfat al Abriyyin was the first time I learned about Oman’s local irrigation system.